The W.Worsdell J72 (NER Class E1) 0-6-0 Tank Engines

 |Water Capacity:||690 gallons|

 None of the NER or LNER J72s survive into preservation, although one of the BR-built locomotives does.
 No. 69023 (Departmental No. 59) was purchased by Mr. R. Ainsworth who named it Joem in honour of his parents.
 Joem is currently owned by the North Eastern Locomotive Preservation Group (NELPG) and is kept at the North Yorkshire Moors Railway.
 Joem's small size makes it easy to transport and has proved itself as a popular visitor to other railways.
-Joem's boiler certificate expired in 1996, but is it currently being overhauled and is expected back in service in about 2007-8.
+As a part of the regular NELPG fleet, Joem operates a regular work / overhaul schedule.
+As of April 2020, it is being actively overhauled.

 3SMR produce a 3mm scale white metal kit of the J72.